allenai/medicat/README.md

 ### To download:

 Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSdB6w2HHNtD-v6SJr3wFMQl8WxR-wigrfVJPvqI-RR50miI7w/viewform) for access.
-We will respond to your request within 48 hours.
+If you have not received links to the dataset after 5 days, please contact [mailto:lucyw@allenai.org](lucyw@allenai.org) to inquire.
+Sometimes access emails also wind up in spam boxes, so please check there first before emailing.

 ### Code
 Please see the `code` directory for the code associated with our paper.
 The `code/README.md` includes additional information about how you can use this code.